-When a colleague has strong feelings, the work will not get done until those feelings are acknowledged.
-The person has to be “heard.”
-And you can help them feel “heard” without getting touchy-feely:
+I’ve learned from experience that when a colleague has strong feelings, the work will not get done until those emotions are acknowledged.
+The person needs to feel heard.
+And you can help them feel heard, even if you don’t want to get touchy-feely:

 - Don’t be a jerk.
-You don’t have to radiate empathy.
-You just have to rein in your annoyance, sarcasm, or lack of interest.
+You don’t have to radiate empathy, but make sure to rein in any annoyance, sarcasm, or lack of interest.

 - Set a timeframe.
-People expect their feelings to be valued.
-But they also understand that there’s work to be done.
+People want their feelings to be valued (yes, even INTJs!).
+But on the job, they also understand that there’s work to be done.
 When a coworker needs to talk about their feelings, say, “I tell you what, I only have 15 minutes, but tell me what’s on your mind.”

 - Listen.
 Stoically listening does not make you seem cold.
 It’s actually quite wise.

 - Don’t offer fake comfort.
 If you’re not good at giving comfort, don’t.
 It will seem fake.
 I’ve learned that the best response I can give is often, “I’m sorry.
 That’s hard.”
 This expresses understanding without pretending I can make things better.